AdobeDocs/experience-manager-65.en/help/assets/launch.md

 If you have not done so already, Adobe recommends that you thoroughly review all documentation prior to this section so you understand the complete integration.

 This section explains the configuration steps that are necessary to integrate Dynamic Media viewers with Adobe Analytics and Adobe Analytics for Audio and Video.
-While use of the Dynamic Media Viewers extension for other purposes in Adobe Launch is possible, such scenarios not covered in this documentation.
+While use of the Dynamic Media Viewers extension for other purposes in Experience Platform Launch is possible, such scenarios not covered in this documentation.

 You will configure the integration in the following Adobe products:

 * Adobe Analytics - you will configure tracking variables and reports.
-* Adobe Launch - you will define a Property, one or more Rules, and one or more Data Elements to enable viewer tracking.
+* Experience Platform Launch - you will define a Property, one or more Rules, and one or more Data Elements to enable viewer tracking.

 Additionally, if this integration solution is used with AEM Sites, the following configuration also needs to be done:

-* [!DNL Adobe I/O] Console - integration is created for Adobe Launch.
+* [!DNL Adobe I/O] Console - integration is created for Experience Platform Launch.
-* AEM author node - IMS configuration and Adobe Launch cloud configuration.
+* AEM author node - IMS configuration and Experience Platform Launch cloud configuration.

-As part of the configuration, be sure you have access to a company in Adobe Experience Cloud that has Adobe Analytics and Adobe Launch already enabled.
+As part of the configuration, be sure you have access to a company in Adobe Experience Cloud that has Adobe Analytics and Experience Platform Launch already enabled.

 ## Configuring Adobe Analytics for the integration {#configuring-adobe-analytics-for-the-integration}